RavioliMavioli/RavioliMavioli.github.io/README.md

-# Welcome
+# Welcome!
 Hello!
-This is RavioliMavioli's commission and portofolio website created using pure HTML, CSS, and JavaScript.
+This is RavioliMavioli's commission and portofolio website created by using pure HTML, CSS, and JavaScript.

-Why did I create this with from scratch?
-Why did't I use Wix, Wordpress, or Carrd like the other Artists?
+Why did I create this from scratch?
+Why did't I use Wix, Wordpress, or Carrd like any other Artists?

 Because why not.
 And I hate Wordpress.